dojo/cli-build-app/README.md

 ## How do I contribute?

 We appreciate your interest!
 Please see the [Dojo Meta Repository](https://github.com/dojo/meta#readme) for the Contributing Guidelines.
 This repository uses [prettier](https://prettier.io/) for code style and is configured with a pre-commit hook to automatically fix formatting issues on staged `.ts` files before performing the commit.
+If you are changing the `.dojorc` configuration behaviour for `build-app`, please make sure to update the `schema.json` (a [JSON Schema](https://json-schema.org/) description which is used to validate the `build-app` configuration) to match the changes.

 ### Installation